Ross-Murphy/PowerShell-GPT/README.md

 ---
 Adding the module import command to your PowerShell Profile is handy.

-In PS terminal window subsititue `code` for your prefered editor.
+In PS terminal window substitute `code` for your preferred editor.
 `code $PROFILE`

 In this example below you can add it to your profile and use it in VsCode